fabiofabrizi/pands-project/README.md

 <img src="Data Visualisation/histograms.png" alt="Histograms of variables">

 Sepal length and sepal width seem to have the only normal distributions whereas petal length and petal width seem to have a distribution below the median (known as negatively skewed).

+**Sepal and Petal Relationships**